gramener/gramex-guide/pptxhandler/README.md

   products: {url: $YAMLPATH/products.csv}
 rules:
   - Chart 1:
+      chart:
-      chart-data: products.set_index('Name')
+        data: products.set_index('Name')
 ```

+The `chart:` command supports these sub-commands:

+- `data`: sets the chart's data using a **DataFrame**, `e.g. data: pd.read_excel('data.xlsx')`.
+(Lists, dicts, etc won't work)
+  - Charts' `data:` must be a DataFrame exactly the chart data in PowerPoint.
+  - The 1st column in PowerPoint must be the index of the DataFrame.
+The 2nd in PowerPoint must be a column.
+See example below.
+- `header-row`: turns header row on or off, e.g. `header-row: false`
+  - If `header-row` is a list, it sets the header row text, e.g. `header-row: ['Sales', None, 'Growth <a sub="y">%</a>']`. `None` retains the existing header
+- `total-row`: turns special formatting for last row on or off, e.g. `total-row: true`
+- `first-column`: turns special formatting for first column on or off, e.g. `first-column: true`
+- `last-column`: turns special formatting for last column on or off, e.g. `last-column: true`

-The dataset must be formatted with data for each series in a column.
-For a 1-series column chart like this:
+Charts' `data:` must be a DataFrame exactly the chart data in PowerPoint.
+For example, a 1-series column chart like this:

 ![Column chart with 1 series](chart/column-chart-1-series.png)

-... the data needs to look like this:
+... uses data like this:

 ![Column chart with 1 series data](chart/column-chart-1-series-data.png)